Korail Class 341000: 1st Generation

 The first generation of Class 341000 trains were built from 1993 to 1996.
 The trains used a livery consisting of red and orange stripes when delivered, but after refurbishment, the trains started using the new livery.
 Because of the flat front ends, the trains are nicknamed "flat face" (납작이).

 The trains are numbered 341-01~341-25; the trains were renumbered from trains 2-30~2-46, 2-49, 2-51~2-54, 2-70~2-72.

 Trains 341-01~341-22 were manufactured from 1993 to 1994 by Daewoo Heavy Industries, Hanjin Heavy Industries, and Hyundai Precision to address the opening of the Gwacheon Line and the Ansan Line (from Seonbawi Station to Ansan Station) and were originally six cars long.
 Additional cars were built in 1995 by Daewoo Heavy Industries to expand these trains to ten cars.
 Meanwhile, trains 341-23~341-25 were manufactured in 1996 by Daewoo Heavy Industries to expand the rolling stock on Line 4; they were built with 10 cars each.

-All first generation trains are expected to be replaced by third generation Class 341000 trains, though several have been prematurely retired.
-Train 341-02 was retired in 2018 after it was cannibalized of cars for other metro trains, and many trains currently utilize cars from other Class 341000 trains or from older Class 311000 trains.
+All first generation trains were fully replaced by third generation Class 341000 trains by December 2023, though several have been prematurely retired, such as train 341-02, when it was retired in 2018 after it was cannibalized of cars for other metro trains, and many trains currently utilize cars from other Class 341000 trains or from older Class 311000 trains.
 Train 341-23 was retired on June 11, 2020 after suffering irreparable damage in an accident with another train at Sanggye station.

 2nd Generation

 The second generation of Class 341000 trains were built in 1999 by KOROS (Korea Rolling Stock Company) to address the extension of the Ansan Line section of Line 4 from Ansan Station to Oido Station.
 The cab ends of the driving cars changed completely into a circular front view, which led to the trains being nicknamed "round face" (동글이).
 The trains used a livery consisting of red and orange stripes when delivered (similar to that of the first generation trains), but after refurbishment, the trains started using the new livery.

 The trains are numbered 341-26~341-30; the trains were renumbered from trains 2-77~2-81.

+All 2nd generation trains were retired by end-2024 and were replaced by new 3rd generation trains numbered 341-56~341-60.

 3rd Generation

 The third generation of Class 341000 trains has built by Hyundai Rotem since 2018, to replace the aging first generation sets, which in recent years have been suffering from reliability issues.
-The trains sport some minor changes, such as the change in the propulsion system and a significant change in the design of the end cabs; because of the snout-like appearance, railfans nicknamed the trains "주둥이" (roughly translated as "snout face").
+The trains sport some minor changes, such as the change in the propulsion system and a significant change in the design of the end cabs.